Kourosh Yaghmaei: Early life

-Kourosh Yaghmaei was born on 3 December 1946 in Central District of Shahrud, Semnan, Iran to a well-off family.
+Kourosh Yaghmaei was born on 3 December 1946 in Central District of Shahrud, Semnan province of Iran to a well-off Zoroastrian family.
 His name Kourosh, is a common Iranian male given name.
 He is the second oldest of four brothers; Yaghmaei's brothers Keyvan, Kamran, and Kambiz are also rock musicians.
 His grandfather was a landowner and one of his distant ancestors was a popular Iranian poet.
-The family later relocated to Tehran, where Yaghmaei studied at Shahid Beheshti University.
+The family later relocated to Tehran, where Yaghmaei studied at the National University of Iran.

+10-year-old Kourosh performing as a guest singer at a ceremony in Hadaf High School.

 Yaghmaei began playing music at the age of ten upon receiving a santur as a gift from his father.
 Having no music teacher, he taught himself to play traditional Iranian music for several years.
 When he was able to buy an instrument on his own at fifteen, he began teaching himself to play the electric guitar and became interested in Western music.